Running a VM group with autoscaling using Terraform

 user data file:vm-autoscale.auto.tfvars

-folder_id = "<folder_ID>" vm_user = "<VM_user_name>" ssh_key = "<public_SSH_key_contents>"
+folder_id = "<folder_ID>" vm_user = "<VM_username>" ssh_key = "<public_SSH_key_contents>"

 -

-For more information about the parameters of resources used in Terraform, see the provider documentation:
+Learn more about the properties of Terraform resources in the relevant Terraform articles:

 -